 #3.
 Changes in Facial Expressions

 Parents need to observe their babies during their active state as well as when they are already drowsy.
-Once you notice a change in your baby’s facial expression from happiness to grumpiness, your baby may already be showing signs that he is getting tired.
+Once you notice a change in your baby’s facial expression from happiness to grumpiness, you may already be dealing with signs of an overtired baby.

 #4.
 Blank Stares

 Have you noticed that your baby is not looking at you directly?
 Your baby has a tendency to stare blankly into the distance if he is tired.

 Aside from blank stares, an overtired baby may also show: